You can find almost everything you need to build your

 Micronationalism comes in many shapes and forms.
 Some nations are very serious about appearing like any macro national country, and others start their micronations out of curiosity or as a creative project.
 Unixploria results from everything mentioned, but this nation is about keeping dreams alive more than anything.

 I think of the Kingdom of Unixploria more like a project, a family within a nation without natural powers outside our realm.
-Our surrounding macronation (Sweden) could invade us whenever they please; we would be defenceless.
+Our surrounding macronation (Sweden) could invade us whenever they please; we would be defenseless.
 They could even take parts of our land and do so with support from their legislation.
 I could argue that they're violating the Codex Unixploria, but it would not hold up in court.

 As micronationalists, we contribute somewhat to that divide, even though we do it out of self-preservation.
 The latter is also my main objective/concern regarding micronationalism.
-In my darkest moments, I ask myself, "is it worth it all?"; do we need more separatism when our macro nations are tearing apart from ethnic and religious tensions?
+In my darkest moments, I ask myself, "Is it worth it all?" do we need more separatism when our macro nations are tearing apart from ethnic and religious tensions?
 Are we contributing to the demise of countries and supporting mass anarchy?

 Much of the basis for current nation-building comes from the before-mentioned Convention on the Rights and Obligations of States (1933), also known as the Montevideo Convention.
 These are the basic rules of Article 1 of the Convention: